 Work in abroad sounds like an adventure to many people.
 However, Indonesia job interview requires thorough preparation to get job in Indonesia.
 You will face issues that probably did not even cross your mind when you start planning to get work in Indonesia.

 Be aware of the impact they can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 Indonesia treats drug offenses severely.
 The death penalty is mandatory for those convicted of trafficking, manufacturing, importing or exporting more than 15 g of heroin, 30 g of morphine, 30 g of cocaine, 500 g of cannabis, 200 g of cannabis resin and 1.2 kg of opium.
 Possession of these quantities is all that is needed for you to be convicted

 Most visits to Indonesia are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.

 You should exercise a high level of security awareness due to violence and a deteriorating security situation.
 High levels of criminal activity, as well as demonstrations, protests and occasional illegal roadblocks, remain a concern throughout the country.

 In recent years, the Indonesian authorities have carried out a number of investigations and operations against drug-related crimes and terrorist networks.
 Monitor local news broadcasts and consular messages.

 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Always carry a photocopy of your travel documents in lieu of the originals (passport, valid visa and work permit).
-Travelers have been detained for questioning for not having their documents with them.
+Travelers have been detained for questioning for not having their passports with them.